Jayden-19/Custom-CLIP-Model/README.md

 The complete zero-shot inference pipeline is provided in **`inference.ipynb`**.

 This notebook demonstrates how to:
-1. Load the trained model weights.
+1. Load the trained model weights (after downloading them from Hugging Face or Releases).
 2. Tokenize text captions using the Hugging Face tokenizer.
 3. Preprocess and transform input images.
 4. Extract features from both encoders and calculate the cosine similarity matrix for zero-shot image-text matching.